The Snow Woman: Cast

+Production

+The snowy exterior scenes were all shot on a studio sound stage at Daiei-Tokyo Studios as opposed to on location.
+This was done to provide an eery, unnatural feel.

 Release

 The Snow Woman was released in Japan on April 20, 1968.
 It was released in the United States as Snow Ghost by Daiei International Films with English subtitles in 1969.
-The film was released on VHS by Daiei Home Video on July 8, 1994 and on DVD on July 25, 2014 by Kadokawa Shoten.
+The film was released on VHS by Daiei Home Video on July 8, 1994 and on DVD on July 25, 2014, by Kadokawa Shoten.

+In October 2024, the film the film was released as part of Blu-Ray a set titled Daiei Gothic - Japanese Ghost Stories, alongside The Ghost of Yotsuya and The Bride From Hades.